syncfusion-content/blazor-docs/blazor/scheduler/resources.md

 ## Binding DynamicObject

 Scheduler is a generic component which is strongly bound to a model type.
 There are cases when the model type is unknown during compile type.
-In such cases you can bound data to the scheduler as list of  **DynamicObject**.
+In such cases data can be bound to the scheduler as list of  **DynamicObject**.

 **DynamicObject** can be bound to the `DataSource` option of the scheduler within the `ScheduleResource` tag.
-Scheduler can also perform all kind of supported data operations and editing in DynamicObject.
+Scheduler can also perform all kinds of supported data operations and editing in DynamicObject.

 > The [`GetDynamicMemberNames`](https://docs.microsoft.com/en-us/dotnet/api/system.dynamic.dynamicobject.getdynamicmembernames?view=netcore-3.1) method of DynamicObject class must be overridden and return the property names to perform data operation and editing while using DynamicObject.